api2cart/ruby-sdk/docs/AttributeApi.md

 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  response_fields: '{result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,name', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,name', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'id,name' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{result}' # String | Set this parameter in order to choose which entity fields you want to retrieve }
+}

 begin